riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 Now that we are in our main story board, you can add a second view controller from the **Object Library** by pressing the button in the toolbar above the utility area.
 You can also use the shortcut  <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>l</kbd>, typing view controller, and pressing enter.

-`// add picture of object libary view controller`
+`// todo: add image of object libary view controller`

 Drag and drop the view controller to the right of our inital view controller.
 You can use the guidelines both view controller in-line with each other.

-`// add picture of two view controllers with guidelines`
+`// todo: add image of two view controllers with guidelines`

 Use the object library again to add a button to first view controller.
 Place it in the centre of the first view controller and change the text to **Segue** and increase the font size to 28.
 I'm going to add horizontal and vertical constraints so it's always in the centre at least for now.